shauschildt/torsten-graf-oettel.github.io/collections/_features/12_infrastructure.md

 layout: feature
 title: Auto-scaling Infrastructure
 identifier: infrastructure
-description: Our platform is fully cloud-based and scales to your needs, requiring no more than a web browser and and internet connection.
+description: Our platform is fully cloud-based and scales to your needs, requiring no more than a web browser and and internet connection to interact with.
 icon: /assets/img/icons/network-wired-solid.svg
 image: /assets/img/features/infrastructure.jpg
 ---